lazarus4/Beforth/architecture/VM.md

 ## VM metal
 Stacks are kept in data memory.
 Stack pointers are registers.
 The top of the data stack is in a register, as with most Forths.
 Other registers are SP, RP and UP.
 In a hardware implementation, stack operations take one clock cycle because data memory is rather small: a few kB.
 The CPU is a Harvard machine.
 The main rationale for the classic stack setup is easy context switching in multitasking.

 16-bit instructions strike a good balance between size and speed.
+An MCU implementation can use 1 or 2 multi-way jumps to decode instructions.
 The VM uses a tight loop that fetches the next 16-bit instruction from CM and executes it.
 The instruction encoding allows for compact calls and jumps.
 Taking a hardware-friendly view of the VM, the four MSBs of the instruction are decoded into four instruction groups:

-- 000s = opcode: ret + op1 + k2/k18 + stack + op4 = 2-bit/18-bit optional literal, opcode, stack operation, and return bit [1]
+- 000s = opcode: ret + op1 + k2/k18 + stack + op4 = 2-bit/18-bit literal, opcode, stack operation, and return bit [1]
 - 001s = iopcode: k4/k20 + stack + op4 = opcode with 4-bit/20-bit signed data [2]
 - 011s = literal: k12/k28 = 12-bit or 28-bit signed literal
 - 100s = jump: k12/k28 = signed PC displacement